 This operation may seem trivial, but it is not.
 Putting enough acid, so the entire face area is covered is important.

 Once you start the application, do everything at once to have a uniform result and start counting the minutes correctly.

 Put enough acid to fill two gauzes folded as in the photo above.
 And follow the next steps: it’s very intuitive.

 How To Apply The TCA Peel on Your Face: Step by Step

 - Soak the gauze and fill it with acid.

 - Squeeze it so that it does not run but is sufficiently soaked in liquid.

 - Begin the application from the forehead.

 - Pass the gauze across the forehead from the hairline, horizontally, up to the eyebrows.
-Never go over it on the same point.
+Avoid passing the acid on the same spot twice.